paulhager/smart-phase/README.md

 ## Use Case

-Clone the repository to your file system and execute the following command from the root folder:
+Clone the repository to your file system and execute the following command from the smart-phase folder:

 ```
 java -jar smartPhase.jar -a ./Validation/UseCase/sim.CEU.trio.chr19.phased.muc16.vcf.gz -p NA12878 \